First Time User? Sign Up Now

 Incidence of Wilms Tumor

-The incidence of Wilms tumor is 7.1 cases per 1 million children younger than 15 years.
+Wilms tumor is the most frequent tumor of the kidney in infants and children.
+The incidence of Wilms tumor is 8.2 cases for every 1 million children younger than 15 years, or one case per 10,000 infants.
 Approximately 650 cases of Wilms tumor are diagnosed in the United States each year.
 The incidence is substantially lower in Asians.

 Syndromes and Other Conditions Associated With Wilms Tumor

-It is important to recognize that the absolute risk of Wilms tumor varies with the underlying condition or anomaly (e.g., most patients with hemihypertrophy will not develop Wilms tumor).
+It is important to recognize that the absolute risk of Wilms tumor varies with the underlying condition or anomaly.
+For example, most patients with hemihyperplasia will not develop Wilms tumor.

 For information about the genes associated with Wilms tumor, including WT1 and WT2, refer to the Genomics of Wilms Tumor section of this summary.